#

 }'

-The second calculate-diff RPC shows more granular changes done into existing UniStore node - it contains 'create-data' and 'updated-data' entries.
+The second calculate-diff RPC shows more granular changes made to an existing UniStore node, which includes the create-data and updated-data entries.

 curl --location --request POST 'http://localhost:8181/rests/operations/uniconfig-manager:calculate-diff' \